Overview

-Vermont is home to dozens of companies that are industry leaders in emerging technologies, ” such as Semiconductors & Microelectronics, Advanced Manufacturing & Autonomy and Clean Energy Systems.
+Vermont is home to dozens of companies that are industry leaders in emerging technologies, such as Semiconductors & Microelectronics, Advanced Manufacturing & Autonomy and Clean Energy Systems.
+Furthermore, Vermont firms specializing in areas such as construction, transportation, and the environment serve critical State and regional needs.

-Distributed across the State, these expanding companies face challenges in recruiting skilled employees having the qualifications needed to help their businesses grow.
-Green Mountain Work and Learn (GMW&L) is a curated gap-year program that coordinates a paid opportunity for you to work with one of these exciting companies, while also providing extra guidance to help ensure success as you plan your career path.
+Distributed across the State, these expanding industries face challenges in recruiting skilled employees with the qualifications needed to help their organizations grow.
+Green Mountain Work and Learn (GMWL) is a curated gap year program that coordinates a paid opportunity for young adults to work with one of these exciting organizations, while also providing them extra guidance to help them identify an appropriate career path.

-GMW&L is a unique collaboration between Vermont’s institutions of higher education and the high-tech companies across the State that are developing solutions to some of our world’s most critical and complex challenges.
-Completing the GMW&L program may make you be eligible for higher education assistance programs, such as UVM’s Vermont Promise and CCV’s 802 Opportunity.
+GMWL is a unique collaboration between the University of Vermont (UVM) and Vermont State University (VTSU) and the high-tech organizations across the state that are developing solutions to some of our world’s most critical and complex challenges.
+Completing the GMWL program may make you eligible for higher education assistance programs, such as UVM’s Vermont Promise.

 Step 1

-High school students will apply to the GMW&L program in the spring prior to graduation.
-Our industry partners will provide the specific skills and criteria they are looking for to aid the admissions process
+High school students apply to the GMWL program in the spring prior to graduation.
+Our industry partners will provide the specific skills and criteria they are looking for to aid in the admissions process

 Step 2

-Those admitted to the program will be guaranteed a year-long internship.
+Students admitted to the program will be guaranteed a year-long internship.
 First, they will participate in a summer practicum, where they will develop job success skills.
-The practicum will also provide participants with opportunities to enhance their technical skills through training at university facilities, e.g., VTSU’s Manufacturing Center or Innovation Lab, UVM’s clean room, 3D printing lab, machine shop, or coding boot camp.
+The practicum will also provide students with opportunities to enhance their technical skills through training at university facilities, e.g., VTSU’s Manufacturing Center or Innovation Lab, UVM’s clean room, 3D printing lab, machine shop, or coding boot camp.

 Step 3

-Following the summer practicum, participants begin a year-long internship with a Vermont technical company.
-During their internship year, GMW&L mentoring sessions will prepare participants for their next step, be it applying for a two—or four-year college program or identifying an apprenticeship in the trades.
+Following the summer practicum, students begin a year-long internship with a Vermont technical company.
+During their internship year, GMWL mentoring sessions will prepare students for their next step, be it applying for a two—or four-year college program or identifying an apprenticeship in the trades.

 Step 4

-Once their internship is complete, participants choosing a college path will attend UVM, VTSU, or CCV, as part of the regular student body.
+Once the internship is complete, students choosing a college path will attend UVM, VTSU, or CCV, as part of the regular student body.
 Students remaining in good academic standing may be able to work part-time as they complete their degree.
 During their studies, they may also be able to pursue specific certificate training in, e.g., Semiconductors (UVM) or 3D Technology (VTSU).

 Contact Us